What is an Arduino ?

 Software and programming tools

-The Arduino project provides its own Arduino integrated development environment (IDE), which is used to develop program for arduino.
+The Arduino project provides its own Arduino integrated development environment (IDE), which is used to develop program for Arduino.
 A program written with this IDE for Arduino is called a sketch.

-We can also program arduino in any programming language with compilers that produce binary machine code for the target processor.
-Most of the arduino boards consist of AVR microcontrollers; Atmel provides a development environment for their microcontrollers, AVR Studio and the newer Atmel Studio.
+We can also program Arduino in any programming language with compilers that produce binary machine code for the target processor.
+Most of the Arduino boards consist of AVR microcontrollers; Atmel provides a development environment for their microcontrollers, AVR Studio and the newer Atmel Studio.

 Arduino C/C++ program consist of only two functions: